 Termination and severance

 Should an employer consider terminating an employee where at least one of the reasons is based on a protected ground, the employer needs to ensure that the termination is reasonable and justifiable in the circumstances.
-If disability is factor, an employer should ensure that every reasonable attempt at accommodation has been made to the point of undue hardship.
+If disability is a factor, an employer should ensure that every reasonable attempt at accommodation has been made to the point of undue hardship.

 Accommodation can take many forms.
 If an employee requires accommodation, the employer should engage in an accommodation process that identifies the needs of the employee and the steps that the employer is able to take to accommodate the employee.
 This could include job modification, workplace modification or referrals to employee assistance programs.
 You can read more about the duty to accommodate and undue hardship.